List of Sekirei characters: Kusano

 Kusano (草野), commonly referred to as "Kuu-chan" or "Ku", is the youngest of Minato's Sekirei, and is also known as the "Green Girl" (緑の少女, Midori no Shōjo) by other Sekirei due to her having the power to control plants, making them grow at an accelerated rate and to unnaturally large proportions, and typically using them to ensnare or disable her opponents without hurting them.
-At the beginning of the story, she was hiding in a pinetum after being traumatized by Mikogami's attempting to forcibly wing her.
+At the beginning of the story, she was hiding in a Arboretum after being traumatized by Mikogami's attempting to forcibly wing her.
 Kusano communicated with Minato telepathically and led him through the garden until he found her.
 Kusano refers to Minato as Onii-chan (big brother), and is the most attached to him.
 She does not like fighting or quarreling and she can be seen stopping them when they start.
 She is also very impressionable and often copies Musubi, Tsukiumi and Kazehana's mannerisms.
 She is extremely determined to be Minato's wife when she grows up, and is highly possessive of him at times, even hissing at her fellow Sekirei when they start to get too close to him (and on occasion biting Minato himself when she thinks he is paying more attention to others of his Sekirei).
 Her Norito is: "By the life of my contract, awaken the stars of my Ashikabi!"
 In Sekirei: 365 Days Without Her, Matsu states that Kusano grows and ages at a slower rate than other Sekirei and estimates that "her life span will be twice that of a human."

 At the Final Match of Stage Three on board the ship Minaka, she becomes good friends with Sanada's Sekirei Kujika, Kuzuri and Shijime and now she is considered their best friend.

 Kusano's use of various plants is highly imaginative and extremely effective, but her MBI adjustments were never completed, which is why her powers rage out of control whenever she's sad or upset.
 She has a sibling-like relationship with #107 Shiina, despite the fact that his power is the natural opposite of hers.
 When Minato initially brought her to Izumo Inn, Miya, believing that he had kidnapped her, drew and pointed a sword at Minato's face (a detail not used in the anime); however, Kusano's growling stomach and later falling asleep at the dinner table brought out her motherly instincts, and Miya insists that Kusano share her room to ensure (per her wicked sense of humor) that Minato doesn't do anything indecent with Kusano; however, Kusano often sneaks into Minato's room to share his futon with him and any of his other Sekirei who have done likewise.
 Her name literally means "A Grass Field", and Miya's nickname for Kusano is "Little Foster Daughter".
 In the epilogue of Sekirei and in Sekirei - 365 Days Without Her, it is shown that she has taken on a large share of the household duties in tandem with Tsukiumi in Miya's place.